jacksonianrtaylor/movie_rec_proj/README.md

 # Project Goal:

-The [full_model.ipynb](full_model.ipynb) notebook builds a model that could be used to predict a users rating for an unwatched movie given that they submit a few ratings for movies they have watched.
+The [full_model.ipynb](full_model.ipynb) notebook builds a model that could be used to predict a client users rating for an unwatched movie given that they submit a few ratings for movies they have watched.

 This is an invaluable objective, because the model can give users an idea about how satisfied they will be with any movie.
 It is a step up from simply reccomending the best fit movies to the user.

-One of my concerns was limiting the demand for the client user with simple requirements.
-The user only needs to enter 4-9 ratings for movies they watched as well as the single movie they desire a rating for.
+One of my concerns was limiting the demand for the client user.
+In the current model, the user only needs to enter 4-9 ratings for movies they watched as well as the single movie they desire a rating for.

 In theory the prediction uses a combination of the users data along with potentially massive amounts of rating data and movie data stored in a database.
 The model is designed to harness this data with both content based and collabortive based filtering to make predictions.

 The process should not be confused with predicting a critics score or some metascore from a review website.
-It predicts user scores.
+It predicts user scores which have there own set of rules.

-The model could benfit if the metadata was someway integrated in a column by column basis.
+The model could benefit if the metadata was someway integrated in a column by column basis.
 However, these details were not part of the focus of the model.

 The only way the movies metadata is used in the model, is with term frequencies from the combined corpus of relevant column attributes.

 [Link to the full_model Notebook](full_model.ipynb)

-## Challenges:

-* Realistically, the users ratings are not always accurate to their preference.
-This introduces poorly informed decisions in training and testing (Garbage in Garbage out).

-* Intuitively, rating predictions to a users requested movie will lose precision when less userprovided ratings are entered by the user.
-The less data that can be used to relate or dissociate users, the less grounded the predictions become.
-On the other hand, the benefits of training a model that requires less from the the user, will only improve the user experience when the model is implemented.
-Unfortunately, there is a massive tradeoff between effective service and accuracy in model predictions.

-* Predictions to a movies rating can be worse when there are a small number of users who rated that same movie.

-* The iterative_svd function discussed later has hyperparameters that need to be optimized.
-This is the purpose of the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) notebook.

-* Larger initial bounds for the parameters of the Baysian Optimization function may lead to the output of more effective hyperparameters, but it also magnifies the cost of the already time consuming optimization process.
-Increasing the number of calls to the optimization function and the number of tests per call has the same effect.
-This is why dask is used for parrallel processing and numba is used as a just-in-time(jit) compiler for the by far most taxing function found in both notebooks: "epoch".

 ## Data source:

 The raw data collected for this program/model is soley from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv

-It is too large to fit in the repository and reqires user credentials to download.
+It is too large to fit in the repository and requires user credentials to download.
 [See How to (Install/Run).](#how-to-installrun)

 # Process: